Electric match: Applications

-Electric matches, or electronic ignition, is used in natural gas and propane fueled commercial and household appliances and amenities.
+Electric matches, or electronic ignitions, are used in natural gas and propane fueled commercial and household appliances and amenities.
 Some examples are gas stoves and barbecues, interior and swimming pool hot water heaters and boilers, fireplaces and garden fire pits, and clothes dryers and central heating systems.

-Electric matches may be regulated, as they can be used to ignite explosives; for amateur pyrotechnics use, electric matches can be built from scratch or from kit form.
+Electric matches may be subject to regulations, as they can be used to ignite explosives.
+For amateur pyrotechnic use, electric matches can be built from scratch or from a kit.
 Kits include the thin wire needed for the bridgewire, such as nichrome wire, along with components for mixing the pyrogen.
 Scratch-built matches use thin wire which may be purchased or salvaged from sources such as light bulb filaments, and copper wiring.

-In addition to the readily ignitable component of the electric match pyrogen, some matches may also add additional components to provide a hotter, longer-lasting flame, for igniting items that are difficult to ignite.
-For example, igniters for solid fuel model rocket motors often include powdered metals, which provide more heat and duration to the match flame, and a more reliable ignition of the motor.
+In addition to the readily-ignitable component of the electric match pyrogen, some matches may also add additional components to provide a hotter, longer-lasting flame for use on items that are difficult to ignite.
+For example, igniters for solid fuel model rocket motors often include powdered metals, which provide more heat and duration to the match flame, for a more reliable ignition of the motor.